temporal-community/miab-build-invincible-apps-python/README.md

 10. Open the Web UI and show that the Workflow continued execution and everything looks normal, as if nothing ever happened.
 11. Conclude your demo to the audience:
     > "If you have a bug in an Activity, and that Activity is failing, you can fix the bug and redeploy it, and Temporal will pick up this change and continue executing without losing the progress that was made previously."

+**You have now completed the demo**

+### Bonus Demo - Network Outage During an Execution
+**Warning**: If you are giving a virtual/hybrid meetup, this demo is not possible.
+If the venue uses a captive portal WiFi, reconnecting may be difficult.
+Only do this demo if you can disconnect without causing an interruption, and trust that it will reconnect without issue.

+**Purpose**: Demonstrate how Temporal retries until either success or cancellation **Failure**: Network will have an "outage" as the presenter will turn off their Wifi while the app is running.
+**Temporal Feature Demonstrated**: Activity Retries **Audience Takeaway**: Temporal automatically retries Activities on failure.
+An intermittent failure, such as a network outage, will be retried until the Activity completes successfully or is cancelled.

+1. Ask the audience what they think will happen if the network were to go out while the application was running:
+    > "We all know that networks can be unreliable.
+So what do you think would happen if during the delay, I simulated a network failure by turning off my Wifi?"
+2. Enter an audience member's name in the text field **Enter your name** in the web application.
+3. Press the **Show Demo Options** link on the page.
+4. In the **Sleep Duration (seconds)** section of the form, provide **10** in the **Number of Seconds** field and press the **Get Greeting** button.
+5. Immediately after, disable the network on your device, either by turning off the Wifi or unplugging the ethernet cable.
+6. Wait for the Timer to fire and the second Activity to begin attempting to execute.
+    1. You will notice that the Activity does not complete, as the network is down and the service cannot be reached.
+7. Go to the Web UI and locate the **Pending Activities** line in the Event History.
+Click on it to expand it.
+    1. Show the audience the **Attemt** count, the time until **Next Retry**, and the **Last Failure** message.
+8. Restore the network on your device.
+9. After the **Next Retry** time has passed, the greeting should return similar to the original:
+    ```
+    Hello, Ziggy!
+    Your IP Address is 256.256.256.256.
+    You are in Austin, Texas, United States
+    ```
+10. Explain to the audience:
+    > "Activities are retried by default in Temporal.
+How often, how long, how many times can be configured, but intermittent errors don't cause crashes."
+12. Return to the Flask application and click the **Reset** button.